MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Return Value

-Returns the delay, in milliseconds, which the mouse cursor must hover over an item before it is selected.
+Returns the delay, in milliseconds, which the mouse cursor must hover over an item before it's selected.
 If the return value is -1, then the hover time is the default hover time.

 ### Remarks